 In both the online and physical realms, do all you can to protect yourself from theft and fraud.
 Do you have super-duper tough, unique passwords for each and every one of your financial accounts?
-A password program can help you choose and store complex passwords; I use the free version of LastPass.
+A password program can help you choose and store complex passwords; I use the free versions of LastPass and Bitwarden.

 If you keep confidential financial documents in a file cabinet, is it locked?
 Do you have copies of your important papers and financial account numbers scanned and securely stored?

 2. Review Your Credit Report